22 Outstanding Pictures of Owls That You Need to See

 Winter Owl

 “This is a photo of a great grey owl I found while driving in a boggy area in Minnesota.
 It was a very cold and gloomy winter day and I was hoping to see something to photograph.
-Before I knew it, there was the owl staring at me!” says Paul Danaher of Chicago Heights, Illinois.
+Before I knew it, there was the owl staring at me!” says Paul Danaher.
+Learn more about the owls of North America.

 burrowing owls